evanilukhin/simplepq/README.md

 # Simplepq
-Simple, persisted queue
+Simple, persistent queue

 There is a simple library that gives you a possibility to create the queues and to interact with them.
 Queues are stored as not encrypted files on the filesystem.
-It is slow but really persisted because it's rewrite the associated file after an every change.
+It is slow but really robust. because it's rewrite the associated file after an every change.

 [Documentation for Simplepq is available online](http://hexdocs.pm/simplepq/readme.html).